 The method cannot identify the specific adulterants.
 It can only provide the percentage of the essential oil that comes from biomass (e.g. from plants or animals).
 If the essential oil has been adulterated with ingredients that are also sourced from biomass, carbon-14 testing is unable to distinguish or measure the percentage of the biomass-sourced adulterant in the material.

 Beta Analytic tested five commercially available peppermint oils from different manufacturers.
 All five products claim to be “100% natural peppermint oil”.
-Based on the lab’s carbon-14 analysis results, only 3 of the products are 100% natural and have no evidence of synthetic petrochemical adulteration.
+Based on the lab’s carbon-14 analysis results, only 3 of the products are 100% naturally sourced and have no evidence of synthetic petrochemical adulteration.
 One product is 49% natural while the other product is only 1% natural.

 Carbon-14 test results are reported as % biobased carbon.
 A value of 100% biobased carbon would indicate that 100% of the carbon came from plants or animal by-products (biomass) living in the natural environment.
 A value of 0% biobased carbon would mean that all of the carbon was derived from petrochemicals, coal and other fossil sources.
 A value between 0-100% would indicate a mixture; the higher the value, the greater the proportion of naturally sourced components in the material.